funilrys/PyFunceble/docs/components/directory-structure.rst

 How to generate it manually?
 ----------------------------

 You can't.
-But using the :code:`--dir-structure` will do the job on purpose.
+But using the :code:`--dir-structure` argument will do the job on purpose.